awersching/wedder/README.md

 ### AUR package

-Install the [AUR package](https://aur.archlinux.org/packages/wedder-git/) with your package manager of choice.
+Install the [stable](https://aur.archlinux.org/packages/wedder/) or [development](https://aur.archlinux.org/packages/wedder-git/) AUR package with your package manager of choice.

+### Download binary

+Download a binary from the [releases page](https://github.com/awersching/wedder/releases).

 ### Compile from source